 So, for those people who feel trapped by their relationships, I offer you this:

 Dear Jealous Boyfriend,

 Let me begin by saying that despite what you often choose to think, I am with you by choice because I wanted to be.
 I was naturally attracted by qualities you naturally have.
 This isn’t something I really decide—you know that.
 You didn’t decide to like me either, you just realized that you did.

 The only thing that threatens that otherwise natural attraction is when you’re angry and upset about things you’ve been thinking about.
 For me that’s like seeing a restaurant window that looks really good, and outside it smells awesome, but when you get inside the food’s terrible half the time and the waiters are super rude and mean because they’re worried and upset that I might not come back.

-Look, your thoughts are very obviously not my actions.
-And no quality person is going to want to be in a relationship where they are always yelled at, are accused of things, or are generally treated poorly just because they either did some innocent thing like talk to someone of the opposite sex—or because you thought a bunch of scary thoughts that I have absolutely nothing to do with.
-I can definitely be responsive and I can recognize you’re worried and can act in ways that are helpful, but it’s not my responsibility to surrender my life just so you can stop worrying.
-Worrying happens inside your brain, not mine, so you’re the only one who can deal with that.
+Look, the important thing here is that your thoughts are very obviously not my actions.
+And surely you can understand that no quality person is going to want to be in a relationship where they are always yelled at, are accused of things, or are generally treated poorly just because they either did some innocent thing—like talk to someone of the opposite sex, or because you thought a bunch of scary thoughts that I have absolutely nothing to do with.
+I would not expect you to stay with me if it was me doing that to you.

 I need you to think about this carefully.
 Obviously no person is going to want to date someone who controls their life.
 I’m sorry that your life has lead you to believe that real relationships work by force, but I can tell you I didn’t want to date you for anyone else’s reasons but my own, and if I choose to leave it’ll be for the same reasons—mine.